bc7ec356/heep/README.md

 3. **Model-independent scoring.** Entropy scoring operates on MFCCs, G2P phonemes, and token distributions, not model internals.
 The same curated dataset was used for both backbones.

 4. **Reproducibility.** Model weights, curation code, and training scripts for both backbones are at the anonymous repository.

-*We hope Reviewers 2ezj, oXjG, and S4Jd also find this supplementary evidence relevant to their earlier questions on generalization and controlled multilingual evaluation.*

 ---